PrizrakNight/COVID19.NET/README.md

 Features of this client:

 1. Brief information about country infections on the page of interest.
-2. There is a link to the image of the flag of the country.
+2. There is a link to the flag of the country.

 ------------